 A PDF reader is required.

-Coming soon!
-You can buy a printed and bounded copy of the Simulator manual, printed in vivid color on glossy paper.
+Mahē Now available!
+You can own a limited printed and bounded copy of the Simulator manual, printed in vivid color on glossy paper.
 It’s a wonderful companion to the Simulator, and allows you to reference the manual or procedure while you’re running the Sim.
 Spiral bound allows the pages to bend back and lay flat.
+Read more here…

 Buy now for Windows

 - Windows 7 or newer, 64-bit (required)

 - Intel i5, 3 GHz minimum

 - Dedicated graphics card capable of DX11 (required), and at least 4GB VRAM is recommended

 - Approximately 4.0GB of free hard drive space

 - Keyboard, monitor, mouse, and sound device, the usual computer stuff

 For me, the experience of firing this engine and running it is exactly as I would expect from the real thing–I felt quite at home, knowing that when I made an adjustment, say, to the fire, I’d see that adjustment reflected on the steam pressure gauge.